roc-streaming/roc-toolkit/docs/sphinx/building/cross_compiling.rst

 SCons options
 =============

 Use ``--host`` option to specify the toolchain name.
 This option defines a prefix which is added to all build tools, which should be available in PATH.
-For example, ``--host=arm-bcm2708hardfp-linux-gnueabi`` means that Roc will expect that ``arm-bcm2708hardfp-linux-gnueabi-gcc``, ``arm-bcm2708hardfp-linux-gnueabi-ld``, etc. are available in PATH.
+For example, ``--host=arm-linux-gnueabihf`` means that Roc will expect that ``arm-linux-gnueabihf-gcc``, ``arm-linux-gnueabihf-ld``, etc. are available in PATH.

 Use ``--build-3rdparty`` option to let Roc to download and build dependencies.
 When it is used with ``--host``, Roc automatically uses the specified toolchain for dependencies.